 Tan Trao Communal House: this is the communal house worshipping the village’s tutelary god and the river and mountain gods of Tan Lap village.
 The communal house was built in 1923 in the style of a stilt house, with wooden pillars, 3 rooms, 2 wings, and a roof covered with palm leaves.
 Here, on August 16, 1945, the delegates of the National Congress approved the policy of carrying out the General Uprising, stipulated that the national flag was the red flag with a yellow star, the national anthem was the Tien Quan Ca and elected the National Liberation Committee (Provisional Government) headed by President Ho Chi Minh.
 On the morning of August 17, 1945, President Ho Chi Minh read the oath at the National Introduction Ceremony here.

-Bong Cave: located halfway up Bong Mountain, at the foot of the mountain is the Pho Day River winding around the right side of the mountain range.
+Hang Bong hut: located halfway up Bong Mountain, at the foot of the mountain is the Pho Day River winding around the right side of the mountain range.
 This is where President Ho Chi Minh lived and worked during the resistance war against the French from 1950 – 1951.
 On 22 February 1950, he signed a decree to mobilise people resources for resistance war.
 On 25 July 1950, he answered questions raised by jourmalists on the interference of America in the independence of Indochina.
 Also, from this cave, Uncle Ho directed the border campaign of 1950 and participated in the second National Party Congress in 1951.

-Before 1945, the communal house was called Kim Tran, located in Kim Tran village (now Ca village), later named after martyr Pham Hong Thai.
+Hong Thai Communal House: before 1945, the communal house was called Kim Tran, located in Kim Tran village (now Ca village), later named after martyr Pham Hong Thai.
 The communal house was built in 1919, with wooden architecture, palm-leaf roof, including 3 rooms and 2 wings, in the shape of a mountain stilt house.
 The communal house worships the village’s Thanh Hoang, the river god, the mountain god and the gods around the area.
 In addition, the communal house also worships Princess Ngoc Dung.
 This is also a place for cultural activities and meetings of the village.
 In addition to its religious value, the communal house also has historical value because it was the first stop for President Ho Chi Minh after returning from Pac Bo (Cao Bang) to Tan Trao on May 21, 1945.

 Mac Dynasty Citadel

-Mac Dynasty Citadel is located in Minh Xuan Ward.
-The citadel was built in 1592, during the Mac Dynasty and was repaired in the early Nguyen Dynasty (19th century).
-The citadel has an important military position, guarding the banks of the Lo River and located on the waterway and road traffic axis, and has been associated with many important historical events.
 The citadel is an architectural and artistic relic, and is also the site of many battles of peasant uprisings, battles against the French and Japanese, and the place where President Ho Chi Minh spoke to the people of Tuyen Quang when he returned to visit after 6 years of absence.
 The citadel is no longer intact but still retains its basic parts, and is a symbol of Tuyen Quang’s history.
 Recently, the citadel has been restored and some items such as the two gates and the remaining 140 meters of wall have been repaired.

 Nature and wildlife areas